Bey0nd-jpg/clinical-ai-gap-analyzer/README.md

 ## 🔐 Legal & IP Notice

-© 2025 [Your Name].
+© 2025 Kelsie Tinker.
 All rights reserved.

 This repository and its contents are protected under U.S. copyright law.
 Redistribution or commercial use is prohibited without explicit permission.